-Salpointe is proud to be a Carmelite school and we celebrate this tradition by giving honor to the people and programs that breathe life into our sacred mission.
-We would not be the school we are today without the vibrancy and energy of our Lancer students; the dedication of our faculty and staff; the commitment of our boards and committees; the confidence of parents who entrust Salpointe with the education of their children; and the generosity of our donors.
-As we build the next chapter of Salpointe’s story, we look forward to our Lancers coming together as one community to celebrate our inclusivity, our unity and our faith.
+Salpointe is proud to be a Carmelite school and we celebrate this legacy by giving honor to the people who breathe life into our sacred mission.
+We would not be the school we are today without the dedication of our faculty and staff, the commitment of our boards and committees, the confidence of parents who entrust Salpointe with the education of their children, and the generosity of our donors.
+As we build the next chapter of Salpointe’s story, we recognize that our narrative is most powerful when Lancers come together as one community to celebrate our traditions, our faith.and our vision for tomorrow.

 Salpointe continues to lead as a high school of distinction.
 Congratulations are in order for so many, starting with the Class of 2022.
 This group of 292 seniors wowed us with their talent, energy and commitment to Lancer values.
 The members of this class were accepted to 187 colleges and universities across America and earned $19.5M in merit academic scholarships.
 Forty-three students graduated as Salpointe Scholars with grade point averages of 4.0 or higher.
 Three Lancers will enter college as National Merit Commended Students and two as National Hispanic Scholars.
 Ten Lancers will serve in the United States military.
 These Lancers leave as young adults of character and confidence: they are resilient, proud, respectful, accountable, hopeful and prepared.
 Thank you, Class of 2022, for bringing high honor to yourselves and to Salpointe!